laagrijrunicorns/laagrijrunicorns/README.md

 Nimetu - FLL 2025-2026 UNEARTHED

-This repository contains the Python code for controlling the NIMETU, a LEGO SPIKE Prime robot built for the FIRST LEGO League (FLL) 2025-2026 UNEARTHED season by team "Laagr Jr. Unicorns".
+This repository contains the Python code for controlling the NIMETU, a LEGO SPIKE Prime robot built for the FIRST LEGO League (FLL) 2025-2026 UNEARTHED season by team "Laagri Jr. Unicorns".
 The code features advanced control algorithms, including Proportional-Integral-Derivative (PID) controllers, for precise movement and mission execution.
 Based on team "Aga Miks?" code which you can find here: https://www.github.com/saarmets/agamiks

 Features: